SapuSeven/BetterUntis/README.md

 ### Branch: master
 This branch always and only contains the latest release version.
 This includes alpha/beta releases.

+_Note: As the app hasn't been released yet, this branch doesn't contain any useful code (see below)._

 ### Branch: develop
 This branch contains the current development version.
 Small changes and fixes can be committed directly to this branch.